The Internet Thinks Melania Trump Plagiarized Her 'Be Best' Initiative

 For one thing, the slogan “Be Best,” sounded a little too much like Michelle Obama’s “Be Better” answer to Oprah Winfrey’s question at the White House Summit on the United State of Women in 2016.

 That wasn’t the only aspect of the comprehensive plan that critics felt they’d seen before.
-The companion pamphlet appears almost entirely copied from that the Federal Trade Commission released in 2014 under Obama.
+The companion pamphlet appears almost entirely copied from the one the Federal Trade Commission released in 2014 under Obama.

 This isn’t the first time FLOTUS has appeared to borrow a page or two from her predecessor.